Severus25/news-site/README.md

 ---

-# NewsDaily
+# NewsFirst

-Welcome to NewsDaily, a simple news aggregator website that displays the latest headlines and articles from various categories.
+Welcome to NewsFirst, a simple news aggregator website that displays the latest headlines and articles from various categories.
 This project utilizes the News API to fetch news content, and Bootstrap for styling.

 ## Features